-Newspaper articles and job advertisements are self-authenticating under FRE 902(6).
+Printed newspaper articles and job advertisements are self-authenticating under FRE 902(6).
 Self-authenticating documents, however, are not necessarily admissible.
 See, for example, Sheet Metal Workers Local 15, 346 NLRB 199, 202 (2006) (excluding a newspaper article's quotation of the CEO as hearsay), enf. denied on other grounds 491 F.3d 429 (D.C.
 Cir.
 2007).
 See also B. N. Beard Co., 248 NLRB 198, 199 n.
 9 (1980), where the Board avoided the hearsay problem presented with an article quoting the respondent's president by disregarding the quote and instead considering only the newspaper reporter's credited testimony describing what the president told him.
+But see § 16-801.1, above, discussing when news articles may be nonhearsay or excepted from the hearsay rule.